 History and Milestones

 2022 The LIUNA CLTAF adds six more LIUNA Certified Instructors under ANSI 17024.
 Congratulations to Nick Marino, Kody Molitor, Edwin Togba, and Lee Ziller on their accomplishment.
+Derek Roberts is promoted to Apprentice Coordinator.
 The LIUNA CLTAF achieves accreditation by the Council on Occupational Education (COE), September 17th, 2022.
 The award of accreditation status is based on an evaluation to demonstrate that the institution meets not only the standards of quality of the Commission, but also the needs of the students, the community, and employers.

 2021 The CLTAF congratulates Keith Vitale/Executive Director, Marcus Roberts/Training Director, John Retondo/Director of Apprenticeship, Alfredo Ascencio/Senior Apprentice Coordinator/Quality Champion, and Thomas Kody Molitor/Apprentice Coordinator on their much-deserved promotions for their service and dedication to all LIUNA Members across the United States and Canada.
 The CLTAF would like to thank and congratulate Thomas Nordeen on his retirement, we are grateful for his service to the fund and wish him the best in all his future endeavors.

 2020 The CLTAF continues to grow.
 In April 2020, the Carol Stream location purchased the neighboring property adding 1 acre to the existing 16 acres.
 The 8200 square foot building currently houses our Mason Tending Classes and Building Maintenance.
 We will also be adding additional parking spaces to accommodate our participants.